Mr19/cloud-dashboard/README.md

 - Install packages: `pip install -r requirements.txt`
 - Launch Redis Queue worker: `./app/manage.py rqworker high`
 - Launch Django server: `./app/manage.py runserver`
+- Open a browser to `http://localhost:8000`

-# Heroku
+# Deploy on Heroku

-To deploy on Heroku you need an Heroku account an the Heroku toolbelt.
+To deploy on Heroku you need an Heroku account and the Heroku toolbelt.

 You need to change `DEVELOPMENT = True` to `DEVELOPMENT = False` in `settings.py`.